droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!info]+ **Seances with the Tarokka Deck**
 > When using cards of the Tarokka deck to answer player questions during a seance, each card possesses a unique meaning described in <span class="citation">Appendix E: The Tarokka Deck (p.
 243-44)</span>.
 (For example, the <strong>Artifact</strong> card represents “The importance of some physical object that must be obtained, protected, or destroyed at all costs.")
 >
 > If she is present, Ezmerelda can share each card’s meaning directly, though the players must interpret that meaning themselves in the context of their original question.
 A player with proficiency in the use of Tarokka cards also knows all card meanings automatically.
-Otherwise, a player must succeed on a DC 15 Arcana (Intelligence) check to recall the meaning of a particular card.
+Otherwise, a player must succeed on a DC 23 Occultism or Arcana check to recall the meaning of a particular card.
 >
 > **Choosing Cards**
 > When choosing cards to answer a player question, use the following guidelines: